swisskyrepo/swisskyrepo.github.io/_posts/2024-08-30-Pokemon-Glitches.md

 title: Anatomy of Pokemon glitches
 ---

-# Anatomy of Pokemon glitches

-Anatomy of Pokemon glitches, or how to impress your school friends during break time.
+Digging into the anatomy of Pokemon Yellow glitches, or how to impress your school friends during break time.

 ![](/images/PokemonGlitches/pikachu-yellow.png)